Adolescent health and development

 A person's health and lifestyle during their adolescent years can be just as important as that of their childhood years for helping them to grow, develop and reach adulthood with no major problems.

 However, the conditions and expectations teenagers are exposed to across the globe can vary dramatically, affecting their chances of healthy, and sometimes safe, development during adolescence.

 Their attitude to sexual relationships and cultural expectations are just two of the factors that can contribute to potential adolescent health and development risks around the world.

 In some parts of the world, teenage girls have access to free contraception and extensive sexual education.
 However, not every young woman is given this level of awareness and choice, with teenage marriage and rape happening on a large scale in some parts of the world.
 There can be huge risks associated with underdeveloped females carrying and giving birth to children of their own.

-Statistics from the World Health Organization (WHO) show that 16 million girls aged 15 to 19 give birth each year in developing countries.
+Statistics from the World Health Organization (WHO) show that 16 million girls aged 15 to 19 give birth each year in low income countries.
 There are reports of girls as young as ten giving birth, and mothers of this age are significantly more likely to suffer eclampsia, puerperal endometritis and infections than mothers in their twenties.
 A further 3.9 million girls in this age group undergo unsafe abortions each year around the world, putting their health at serious risk.